 If your loved one has died due to the negligence, carelessness, or wrongful act of another, you may have a wrongful death claim.
-Often these claims arise from instances of drunk driving, semi truck wrecks, auto accidents, motorcycle accidents, or other serious injuries.
-Kentucky state law allows you to receive compensation in the event of a preventable death.
-Contact an experienced wrongful death attorney to help you get the compensation you and your family deserves.
+Often these claims arise from instances of drunk driving, semi-truck wrecks, auto accidents, motorcycle accidents, or other serious injuries.
+Kentucky state law allows you to receive compensation in the event of preventable death.
+Contact an experienced wrongful death attorney at (888) 782-9090 to help you get the compensation you and your family deserves.

 Due to the complexity of the law surrounding wrongful death cases and the statute of limitations for filing, an attorney who has experience in these cases should be consulted immediately.
 An executor or administrator will need to be appointed to represent the estate which is usually a spouse or other family member.
 Most importantly, do not discuss your case in any way or accept any form of compensation from the at-fault party or representatives.

-The administrator of the estate—usually a spouse, parent, or other family member—has the right to file claims for the estate itself.
+The administrator of the estate, usually a spouse, parent, or another family member, has the right to file claims for the estate itself.
 We will file for the administrator appointment free of charge to our clients.
 In some wrongful death cases, other family members may have additional claims.
-An experienced attorney can help you determine who can file claims and seek compensation for the loss of your loved one.
+An experienced attorney at Flora Templeton Stuart can help you determine who can file claims and seek compensation for the loss of your loved one.

 Spouses, parents of a deceased minor child, and minor children of the deceased individual may also be able to recover damages for the loss of companionship, mental anguish, or loss of support from the deceased—called consortium claims.